nguyendkn/novanet-chatbot/web/README.md

 If your IDE is VSCode, rename `web/.vscode/settings.example.json` to `web/.vscode/settings.json` for lint code setting.

 ## Documentation
-Visit https://docs.dify.ai/getting-started/readme to view the full documentation.
+Visit https://docs.chatbot.ai/getting-started/readme to view the full documentation.

 ## Community
-The Dify community can be found on [Discord community](https://discord.com/invite/FngNHpbcY7), where you can ask questions, voice ideas, and share your projects.
+The Chatbot community can be found on [Discord community](https://discord.com/invite/FngNHpbcY7), where you can ask questions, voice ideas, and share your projects.